-David-oh, how wonderful it was to be a care-free shepherd boy.
+David-oh, how wonderful it was to be a carefree shepherd boy.
 Then one day Samuel appeared and poured the anointing oil on him.
-After that, David is brought into the palace of Saul.
-My, it looks like everything is going to be easy.
+After that, David was brought into the palace of Saul, and it looked like everything was going to be easy.
 Some say it ought to be easy for God's man, but should it?
-One day David is before the king playing his harp to soothe him.
-By the way, I have often wondered how it sounded-a harp with only three strings!
-Maybe David wasn't a good musician because Saul threw his spear at him!
-Have you ever felt that way about these modern musicians?

-But seriously, the reason Saul tried to kill David was because of his hatred towards him, and from that day on David took to the wilderness and the caves.
-Finally he even cried out to God, "I'm hunted like a partridge."
-There's always a closed season on birds, but there was no closed season on David!
-He was being hunted constantly by Saul, and he lived like a partridge in the mountains!
+One day David was before the king, playing his harp to soothe him, but Saul threw his spear at him.
+Saul tried to kill David because he hated him, and from that day on David took to the wilderness and the caves.
+Finally, he even cried out to God, "I'm hunted like a partridge."
+There's always a closed season on birds, but there was no closed season on David.
+Saul hunted him constantly.
+David lived like a partridge in the mountains.

 But there came a day when God placed David on the throne.
 This rough and rugged man became the king of all Israel.
-He's God's man, and he went down by Marah, but God brought him to Elim.
+He's God's man, he went down by Marah, but God brought him to Elim.